yurtrimu/Gamer-Cat/README.md

 You can draw your own cat and customize it!

 You can set TopMost to false or other options in settings.txt

-//Do not recommended to change the variable format of the settings.txt
+//Not recommended to change the variable format of the settings.txt

 Click to the image to watch the setup tutorial